ICC GREECE

 Many of our beneficiaries have experienced significant traumas, and would benefit from getting out of the city to experience peaceful and beautiful surroundings.
 Greece is a very beautiful country but few of the most traumatised ever get the opportunity to leave the hectic and chaotic city where stress levels increase.

-ICC is in the early stages of preparing a small farming retreat facility, which will provide the opportunity for beneficiaries to visit and spend time in nature, getting involved in therapeutic activities working with animals and plants, whilst having the mental space they need to process what's happened to them.
+ICC owns a small camping retreat facility in a rural, mountainous part of Greece, which provides the opportunity for beneficiaries to visit and spend time in nature, getting involved in small scale agricultural activities, whilst having the mental space they need to process what's happened to them.